 A Classic Mexican Recipe

 It would be a shame not to make this dish because of the plight of red snapper, but there are other options.
 Any firm, white-fleshed fish fillet would be perfectly fine prepared veracruzana style.
-Tilapia, Pacific halibut, or Pacific cod come to mind.
+Tilapia, Pacific halibut, and Pacific cod are sustainable options.
 The need is greater than ever for us as consumers and residents of this fragile planet to shop responsibly.
 Monterey Bay Aquarium maintains a web page to help us select sustainable and healthy fish.
 Check it out.

 Huachinango a la Veracruzana is a delicious dish full of Mexican flavors — tomatoes, chile, cilantro, lime, garlic, onion, and Mexican oregano (Lippia graveolens, not to be confused with Greek oregano, Origanum vulgare), which all come together for a full-bodied sauce served with the fish.
 Traditionally, whole fish is broiled or baked, but I have simplified the recipe by using fillets that are cooked in the sauce on top of the stove.
 And I have changed the name to Pescado a la Veracruzana, as any type of white fish can be used.

-Pescado a la Veracruzana serves 2 – 4, depending on appetite
+Pescado a la Veracruzana serves 2 – 4

 - 1/4 cup good quality olive oil